GoldmanDAO/quicky-evm/README.md

 5. **Commit 💾**: Make it official.

+    We use a custom commit message system:

+    - 🔥: New feature
+    - 🥸: Styling
+    - 🔧: Fix
+    - ✨: Code cleanup
     ```sh
-    git commit -m "Add a cool new feature"
+    git commit -m "🔥: Add a cool new feature"
     ```

-6. **Push 🚀**: Get it back up in your fork.
+7. **Push 🚀**: Get it back up in your fork.

     ```sh
     git push origin new-feature-branch
     ```

-7. **Pull Request 💌**: Now, let us know about the changes.
+8. **Pull Request 💌**: Now, let us know about the changes.

 We appreciate your effort, and we are excited to see what amazing additions you bring! 🎆